-Note: The Group is able to exercise significant influence over the associate because it has the power to appoint two out of six directors of the company under the Articles of Association of that company.

-Amount due from an associate is unsecured, carries interest at 2% below the best lending rate as quoted by the Hong Kong and Shanghai Banking Corporation Limited per annum and is repayable ten years from the first drawdown date.
+- (a) The Group is able to exercise significant influence over the associate because it has the power to appoint two out of six directors of the company under the Articles of Association of the associate. - (b) The amount is unsecured, carries interest at 2% below the best lending rate as quoted by the Hong Kong and Shanghai Banking Corporation Limited per annum and is repayable ten years from the first drawdown date. - (c) The amount is trade in nature, unsecured and repayable according to the credit term.